EB-5 INVESTOR GREEN CARD

-EB-5 Immigrant Investor visas are among the most interesting of all business-focused visas.
-Unlike the E-2 investor visa which requires a treaty of foreign commerce and friendship between the U.S. and foreign national's home country, the EB-5 enables people from any country (including China, India, Brazil, Russia and Venezuela) to immigrate to the U.S. provided they have the required funds to invest here in a business enterprise to create jobs in America and stimulate the American economy.
+EB-5 Immigrant Investor visas become more and more popular.
+Unlike the E-2 investor visa which requires a treaty of foreign commerce and friendship between the U.S. and foreign national’s home country, the EB-5 enables people from any country (including China, India, Brazil, Russia and Venezuela) to immigrate to the U.S. provided they have the required funds to invest here in a business enterprise to create jobs in America and stimulate the American economy.

-Permanent residence is permissible for investors who invest in a commercial enterprise that will benefit the U.S. economy and create at least 10 full-time job
+Permanent residence is permissible for investors who invest in a commercial enterprise that will benefit the U.S. economy and create at least 10 full-time jobs.

 The EB-5 program grants two-year conditional visas to individuals seeking permanent residence based on their involvement in a new commercial enterprise.
 These visas are also available for the investors’ immediate family members.
 Investors can qualify for an EB-5 visa in three ways:

 - Under the first option, a foreign national is required to invest $1 million in a commercial enterprise.
 After the two-year conditional period has expired, the visa holder must prove that the enterprise directly created ten full-time U.S. jobs in order to receive legal permanent resident status.

 - EB-5 visas are also issued to foreign nationals who invest $500,000 in enterprises located in rural areas – with populations of less than 20,000 – or in areas with unemployment rates at 150 percent or more of the national unemployment rate.
 As with the first option, the granting of legal permanent resident status is made contingent upon whether or not the enterprise directly created ten full-time U.S. jobs.